Zombie apocalypse: Origins

 The myth of the zombie originated in Haiti in the 17th and 18th centuries when African slaves were brought in to work on sugar plantations under the rule of France.
 The slaves believed that if they ended their own lives by suicide they would be condemned to spend eternity trapped in their own bodies as the undead.
 This myth evolved in the Voodoo religion into the Haitian belief that corpses were reanimated by shamans.
 The zombie concept eventually infiltrated western culture with the publication of the first example of zombie fiction in 1927, which was a book titled The Magic Island written by William Seabrook.
 The book was later adapted for cinema as the 1932 film White Zombie.
 Directed by Victor Halperin and starring Bela Lugosi, it was the first feature-length zombie film, establishing the sub genre of zombies and paving the way for the zombie apocalypse in cinema.

 An early inspirational work of the genre was Richard Matheson's novel I Am Legend (1954), which features a lone survivor named Robert Neville waging a war against a human population transformed into vampires.
 The novel has been adapted into several screenplays, including The Last Man on Earth (1964), starring Vincent Price, The Omega Man (1971), starring Charlton Heston and I Am Legend (2007) starring Will Smith.
 George A. Romero took inspiration from Matheson and developed the idea with his apocalyptic feature Night of the Living Dead (1968), but for vampires he substituted shuffling ghouls.
 Romero stated, "I confessed to him that I basically ripped the idea off from I Am Legend.
 He forgave me because we didn't make any money.
 He said, 'Well, as long as you didn't get rich, it's okay.'"
 Romero said that he never referred to the monsters in his film as "zombies".
 Instead, the term appeared in an article in Cahiers du Cinéma.
 Romero commented that earlier depictions of zombies in film, "were very Caribbean and it was all to do with voodoo".
 By contrast his versions were flesh-eating monsters returned from the grave: "We thought up very few rules or powers for them.
 The idea was they are your neighbours in a different state.
 One of the few early ideas we did have was that you have to shoot them in the head to kill them".

 Story elements

-There are several common themes and tropes that appear in films featuring a zombie apocalypse:
+Several themes and tropes commonly appear in zombie-apocalypse films: